 What Is A VA Loan?

-VA loan is a mortgage loan in the United States guaranteed by the United States Department of Veterans Affairs (VA).
+A VA loan is a mortgage loan in the United States guaranteed by the United States Department of Veterans Affairs (VA).

 The basic intention of the VA home loan program is to supply home financing to eligible veterans.
 They also help veterans purchase properties with no down payment.
 A VA loan may be issued by qualified lenders.